Basty85/zephyr-sht31-sensor/README.md

 - Ensure I2C pull-up resistors are enabled in device tree

 ### Build Errors
-- Make sure all dependencies are installed:
+- Make sure all dependencies are installed